The content types allow you to create backend modules that you can use to maintain your own content.

 However, the SEO URLs are renamed when the SEO index is rebuilt if the corresponding URL is still available.

 The table Seo-URLs (4) shows you the generated Seo-URLs, which you can use to view the pages in the frontend.
-You define the structure of the Seo-URLs via the Seo-URL template (10).
+You define the structure of the Seo-URLs in the Seo-URL template (10).

 If you activate the display in the frontend, the entries Title (5), Description (6), Image (7), Meta Title (8) and Meta Description (9) are mandatory.
-Please note that it is necessary first to create corresponding fields in the Fields area (11) in order to be able to make a selection.
+Please note that it is necessary to create corresponding fields first in the Fields area (12) in order to be able to make a selection.
 You can read more about this in the section Configuring Fields.
 The search engine robots tag drop-down list (11) allows you to specify whether pages should be indexed or not and whether links on the page should be followed or not.

 The label (1) is used to identify the field.
 It is used in the backend module as a column header (provided Show field as column in backend (6) is active) and in the frontend as a header for the respective block.